ghassanmas/openedx-releases-diffs/readme.md

 # Open edX Changes between releases

-This repo includes the `lms/envs/common.py` and `cms/envs/common.py` between Aspen to Palm.
+This repo includes the `lms/envs/common.py` and `cms/envs/common.py` between Aspen to Palm. from the [edx-platform repo](https://github.com/openedx/edx-platform).

+The pointing of tracking them is simple to know which features are being added or deleted.

+## Important Notes

+- This is still a work in progress a might not be accurate, further tracking might be needed, i.e. what if a feature is being defined in a file other than `[cms/lms]/envs/common.py`.

+- This doesn't include tracks of [Waffle-toggles](https://github.com/openedx/edx-toggles) which is included from **Koa**.

+## The Table

-The files are added a tag corresponding to their release so you can track the changes simply between two releases.
+The files are being overridden in sequence while after rewrite a tag is issued for the corresponding release so you can track the changes simply between two releases.

-To utilize just pick which release are you currently using and then pick which one you are upgrading to.
+To utilize just pick which release are you currently using and then pick which release you are upgrading to.

 | From/To | Aspen | Birch | Cypress | Dogwood | Eucalyptus| Ficus| Ginkgo | Ironwood | Hawthorn | Juniper| Koa| Lilac | Maple | Nutmeg | Olive | Palm|